CellanomeDLS/internal-installer/bucket/README.md

 2. In this scoop bucket, each manifest file must be versioned.
 The versioning follows the [Semantic Versioning 2.0](https://semver.org) scheme.
 See the discussion in repository [instrument-installer](https://github.com/cellanome/instrument-installer/tree/main/design-documentation) for full details.
 3. A working knowledge of how Scoop Manifest files work is assumed.
 4. A working knowledge of how the Cellanome system operates is essential.
++ Note to the reader: As you read the notes about each manifest, look at the contents of the manifest file. :)

 For example: